kiyana76/shareSource/README.md

 ## Getting Started

-after clone project, extract in a folder e.g. ,'project'. create a Alias and attach project file to your alias. after that in phpmyadmin username 'root' and password '' select MYSQL and login. create a database 'jozveh_db'. after that in jozveh_db select import and choose jozveh_db.sql from project folder.
+after clone project, extract in a folder e.g. ,'project'. create a Alias and connect project file to your alias. after that in phpmyadmin username 'root' and password '' select MYSQL and login. create a database 'jozveh_db'. after that in jozveh_db select import and choose jozveh_db.sql from project folder.